sudentrs/DSA210-Data-Science-Term-Project/README.md

 * ### Daily Emotional Log

-After entering the daily emotional log entries into an excel file, I combined my two datasets to create a final dataset that includes emotional state as a column in addition to bank transaction data. `pre_processing.ipynb`
+After entering the daily emotional log entries into an Excel file, I combined my two datasets to create a final dataset that includes emotional state as a column in addition to bank transaction data.
+Related code can be found in `combine_datasets.ipynb` file.

 ## Data Visualization

+ Visualizations for both bank data and emotion data, also a combined analysis can be found in `EDA.ipynb` file.
+Note that not all graphs generated are used and because I used Plotly it cannot be seen on the GitHub environment for visualization results you should check the project **[website](https://sudentrs.github.io/)**